University of Nottingham Malaysia: Future Students Centre

 In 2023, UNM unveiled a one-stop hub called Future Students Centre (FSC) located at Menara Axis in Petaling Jaya.
 The centre offers a spacious and convenient location for programme counselling.
 It also has an accommodation showroom and a campus-scale model, which allows students and parents to understand the UNM campus better.

-Academic
+Academic profile

-Being a branch campus of the University of Nottingham, students are not necessarily taught with similar course materials and generally do not sit the same exam papers as those in the UK, but are still under the jurisdiction of the Quality Assurance Agency for Higher Education (QAA).
+Despite being a branch campus of the University of Nottingham, students are not necessarily taught with similar course materials and generally do not sit the same exam papers as those in the UK, but are still under the jurisdiction of the Quality Assurance Agency for Higher Education (QAA).
 Upon completing a degree at the Malaysia campus, students are awarded a University of Nottingham degree certificate at a convocation held locally which is indistinguishable from the certificates awarded at the Nottingham campus.
 The degrees that are awarded are accredited by international professional bodies such as the Association of MBAs and the UK Engineering Council.

 The Engineering Degree courses are accredited by the Board of Engineering Malaysia (BEM) and the Malaysian Qualifications Agency (MQA).